-Prior to the adoption of the current system, reported intra-EU imports (c.i.f.) closely matched reported intra-EU exports (f.o.b.).
-From 1993, however, the reported value of intra-EU imports has been on average around 6.5% below the value of intra-EU exports, indicating a substantial under-reporting of intra-EU imports.
-Given the significance of this inconsistency, the Secretariat has used intra-EU export data to adjust for the under-reporting of intra-EU imports.
-However, this adjustment could not be allocated between EU member countries.
-As a result, the sum of reported imports of individual EU members does not add to the figure for EU imports as a whole (see, for example, Appendix Table A6).
+Since January 1993, statistics on the trade between the member States of the EU have been collected through the "Intrastat" system (see GATT 1994, International Trade Trends and Statistics).
+The coverage of this system, which relies on reports submitted by firms for transactions above a minimum value, is not as wide as the previous one, which was based on customs declarations.
+This is particularly noticeable on the import side.
+For example, prior to the adoption of the Intrastat system, reported intra-EU imports (c.i.f.) closely matched reported intra-EU exports (f.o.b.).
+However, from 1993 onwards, the reported value of intra-EU imports has been on average around 3% lower than the value of intra-EU exports, indicating a substantial under-reporting of intra-EU imports.
+As a result of this inconsistency, the Secretariat has substituted intra-EU exports data for intra-EU imports at the aggregate EU level when estimating regional and world totals.
+However, this adjustment is not allocated between EU member countries.
+Hence, the sum of reported imports of individual EU members does not add to the figure for EU imports as a whole.
 This adjustment is also reflected in the volume estimates for the EU as a whole.